auth0/docs/native-platforms/android.md

 ### 3. Register Native Authentication Handlers

-To allow native logins using other Android apps, e.g: Google+, Facebook, you'll need to register them with Lock after it's initialised.
+You can configure Lock to use other native android apps to log the user in (e.g: Facebook, Google+, etc.).
+In order to do so, you'll need to register them with Lock after it's initialised.

-> If you need Facebook or Twitter native authentication please continue reading to learn how to configure them.
-Otherwise please go directly to the [next step](#9)
+> If you don't want to use Facebook nor Google+ native authentication, please go directly to the [next step](#9)

 #### Facebook

-Lock uses the native Facebook SDK to obtain the user's access token so you'll need to configure it using your Facebook App info:
+Lock uses the native Facebook SDK to obtain the user's access token.
+This means that you'll need to configure it for your app.

 To get started, in your AndroidManifest.xml you need to add the following: